 What does my counselor do?

-· friendship skills
+- friendship skills

-· goal setting
+- goal setting

-· making healthy choices
+- making healthy choices

-· problem solving
+- problem solving

-· bully awareness
+- bully awareness

-· decision making
+- decision making

-· conflict resolution
+- conflict resolution

-· career choices
+- career choices

 Short-term, Small Group Counseling - In small group counseling, the counselor works with two or more students.
 During the group sessions, students will become involved in fun activities such as playing games, drawing, role-playing, reading books, and group discussions.
 Students will learn ways of getting along with others, communicating more effectively, controlling their behavior, and resolving conflict.
 Groups are offered throughout the year based on the needs of the students.
 Some common group topics include: